How to Track the Candidate Journey

 Application (AtsApplication)

-Use this to display consistent stages while preserving vendor-specific naming.
+The normalized stage vocabulary.
+Key fields: status, original_status, description.
+Use it to display consistent stages while preserving vendor-specific naming.

 Interview (AtsInterview)